ryanc414/pytest_commander/README.md

   instead of having to scroll up through many screens of terminal output.
 - Test files and dependencies are reloaded every time so you can run, tweak your code, then run again in a fast iteration cycle.
-- Runs on any modern OS (tested on Win10, macOS and Ubuntu)
+- Runs on any modern OS and browser (tested on Win10, macOS and Ubuntu with Chrome, Firefox and Safari).
+IE is not supported.
+- Automatically start and stop docker services while running if specified in a `docker-compose.yml` file in the root test directory.
+- Tests are run in separate processes and reloaded for each invocation, allowing tests to be tweaked and re-run without restarting the main process.

 Prerequisites
 =============